What do I do if I think I was exposed to coronavirus?

 Watch for symptoms

-- Shortness of breath
+- Shortness of breath or difficulty breathing

 Call before you go

-Call your doctor or your County Health Department if you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing.
+Call your doctor or your County Health Department if you think you have been exposed to COVID-19, have symptoms, and need to be tested.

 See more information about symptoms and testing for COVID-19 and what to do if you were exposed to coronavirus.